DomasB/notes/🤖 AI/Grossary/ML Pipeline.md

 **What is an ML pipeline?**
 ---------------------------

 **‍**A ML pipeline is a program that takes input and produces one or more [ML artifacts](https://www.hopsworks.ai/dictionary/ml-artifacts) as output.
-Typically, a ML pipeline is one of the following: a [feature pipeline](https://www.hopsworks.ai/dictionary/feature-pipeline), a [training pipeline](https://www.hopsworks.ai/dictionary/training-pipeline), or an [inference pipeline](https://www.hopsworks.ai/dictionary/inference-pipeline).
+Typically, a ML pipeline is one of the following: a [[Feature Pipeline|feature pipeline]], a [training pipeline](https://www.hopsworks.ai/dictionary/training-pipeline), or an [inference pipeline](https://www.hopsworks.ai/dictionary/inference-pipeline).

 **Why are ML pipelines important?**
 -----------------------------------